 The portfolio shall contain a sufficient number and diversity of marketable securities so that a reasonable portion of the portfolio can be readily converted to cash without causing a material change in the value of the portfolio.
-Limitation and eligibility as to specific investments are to be determined by the TJPA Chief Financial Officer or his/her designee, and the Executive Director, collectively.
+Limitation and eligibility as to specific investments are to be determined by the TJPA Chief Financial Officer or his/her designee, and the Executive Director, collectively; investments shall be diversified by limiting investments to avoid over-concentration in securities from a specific issuer or business sector (excluding U.S. Treasury and federal Agency securities), limiting investments in securities that have higher credit risks, and investing in securities with varying maturities.